 You should meet with a funeral director within 24 hours of a death to begin making final arrangements for your loved one.
 Deciding on these final arrangements may seem like a very daunting task, especially when you are in heightened emotional state.
 Do not worry: funeral home staff have years of experience, and will strive to ensure everything goes as smoothly as possible.

 A funeral director will guide you through all of these steps, using your wants, needs and desires as a foundation to create a memorable funeral for your loved one.
 From here the funeral services can be personalized.
 Did your loved one have a favorite sports team?
 What was their favorite type of music?
 What activity was your loved one known best for?
 Sharing these memories with the grieving process will allow you to pay tribute to the life of your loved one.

 We take pride in doing our absolute best to ensure your needs are met.
 Planning a funeral service can be a very difficult process for families who have just lost a loved one.
-In the interest of providing as much information to our families as possible, a catalog of services is available online.
+In the interest of providing information to our families, a catalog of casket & vault selections is available online.

 We can help you use technology to bring together family and friends from all over the world.
 Webcasting your loved one’s service is a great way to involve those who are too ill to travel, those serving in the military, those who cannot afford to travel, or those who can’t make it for other reasons.

 The first step is to gather some information.
 We will be using the following information to complete and file a death certificate.
 One thing to think about is how many certified copies of the death certificates you will need.

 There are many things to consider when deciding if burial is right for either you or your family, whether it is at the time of death or if you are pre-planning a funeral.
 One of the first decisions you’ll need to make involves choosing both the cemetery and the specific grave location within its grounds.